JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

   - Get Discord messages.
   - Ban automatically.
   - Get information from the API.
-  - Send error or bug messages found by the community.
-  - Send word requests.
   - The bot has space for memory.
   - Manage commands:
+    - Send word requests.
     - Provide penalties management.
     - Provide user stories management.
+    - Provide API information.
+    - Send error or bug messages found by the community.
   - Being customized:
     - Grant usage permissions.
     - _Penalize_ or _No penalize_ mode.
     - Add and delete self-selected offensive words to censor them.
     - Ignore self-selected words.
-    - Manage a whitelist
+    - Manage a whitelist.
   - Send default Discord messages for:
     - “In-server” configuration which:
       - Can send user history as: